henry252525/MarkTex/README.md

 # MarkTex
 A Markdown to LaTeX compiler that combines the power of the LaTeX typesetting engine with the simple and readable syntax provided by Markdown.

+MarkTex is currently under development, and should be treated as a work in progress.
+However, it should still be usable except for the occasional bug or missing feature you may encounter.

 ## Motivation

 As university students, we frequently take notes in class.
 Previously, we used LaTeX to compose these notes.
 We loved the typesetting capabilities of LaTeX, but ran into two problems: